 Everybody needs oxygen.
 Every tissue and cell in the body needs a constant supply of oxygen to work as it should.
-Chronic obstructive pulmonary disease (COPD) can damage your lungs.
-For some – but not all – people with COPD, it is hard for their lungs to get oxygen from the air into their blood.
+Chronic Obstructive Pulmonary Disease (COPD) can damage your lungs making it hard for the lungs to get the oxygen from the air into the blood.

-What Happens When I Have a Low Oxygen Level?
+What Happens When I Have a Low Oxygen Level?plus

 Low oxygen levels in the blood can cause:

-- Harm to your brain.
-Your ability to pay attention may be reduced.
-You may have memory and speech problems.
-You may have trouble solving problems and doing more complex tasks.
+- Harm to the brain.
+A person may find their ability to pay attention may be reduced.
+They may have memory and speech problems and may have trouble solving problems or doing more complex tasks.

 - Problems exercising.
-Your ability to do physical activities may be reduced.
-Your muscles may become weaker.
+The ability to do physical activities may be reduced because the muscles in the legs and arms may become weaker.

 - Problems performing everyday tasks.
-Very low levels of oxygen in your blood can lead to confusion, coma, and even death.
+Very low levels of oxygen in the blood can lead to confusion, coma, and even death.

-How Do I Know if I Need Oxygen Therapy?
+How Do I Know if I Need Oxygen Therapy?plus

 Arterial (are-teer-ree-uhl) Blood Gas

 This test is the most accurate.
-In this test, blood is taken out of an artery in your arm.
+In this test, blood is taken out of an artery in the arm, usually at the wrist.
 Arteries carry blood that has picked up fresh oxygen from the lungs and has been pumped by the heart.
 This test measures the oxygen in your blood.
 It can also tell how well your lungs are getting rid of carbon dioxide.

 Pulse Oximetry (ahk-sim-e-tree)

-This test is less accurate.
-It is done without taking a blood sample.
-A pulse oximeter is a small device clipped to your finger.
+This test is less accurate but is quick and painless.
+There is no need for a blood sample, but only requires a small device to clip on the end of the finger.
 This clip shines a light through your blood and reports the percent of saturation of oxygen.
 Pulse oximetry cannot measure your actual blood oxygen, carbon dioxide level, or other elements in your blood.
-A pulse oximeter is easy to use and gives fast results, but should only be used following instructions from a respiratory health professional.
+A pulse oximeter is easy to use and gives fast results but should only be used following instructions from a respiratory health professional.

-In this test, you walk while a pulse oximeter measures your oxygen saturation.
+In this test, you walk while wearing a pulse oximeter to measure your oxygen saturation.
 If your oxygen saturation drops below a certain point during the test, it may indicate that you need oxygen therapy.

 Your Oxygen Prescription

 Oxygen is a medication.
-If your health care provider finds that you need oxygen therapy, he or she will write a prescription.
-This prescription will include dose and instructions for use.
-To ensure you are provided with the right oxygen equipment, the prescription your health care provider writes must include:
+If the test results show that you need oxygen therapy, your health care provider (HCP) will write a prescription.
+To ensure you are provided with the right oxygen equipment for you, the prescription must include:

 - When to use oxygen.
 At rest?
 With exercise?
 While asleep?